Digital Mapping Tool Overview

 Even with a strong interest in technology, digital maps were around for a few years before I went about exploring them.
 The reason was that everything then was on CD or DVD and the prices were beyond what I could justify paying.
 It was when web delivery of digital maps started and smaller areas could be purchased that I finally took the plunge.

 Anquet, now riled by many, was my starting point before unstable software led me to look at Mapyx Quo.
-SityTrail and Routebuddy have been added to the collection recently.
+SityTrail, Memory-Map, Routebuddy and Viewranger have been added to my collection more recently.
 While some look at the route planning tools on offer, they are nothing if the mapping data is not available in the first place.
 With all of these, I get to survey maps for the U.K., Switzerland, France, Slovenia, Norway and the U.S.A.
 This collection of tools also offer maps for Spain, Belgium and the Netherlands too so there is good coverage all round.

-For a time, the OSi had their Trail Master series for parts of Éire but that seems to have gone by the wayside to leave Mapyx Quo as possibly the only option of what is included here for Irish digital maps.
+For a time, the OSi had their Trail Master series for parts of Éire but that seems to have gone by the wayside to leave Mapyx Quo and Viewranger as remaining options for displaying Irish digital maps.
 That illustrates how much is changing in the world of digital mapping with providers coming and going.
 Now, we are seeing the national mapping agencies and other publishers themselves embracing digital delivery.

 Walking maps are being made available on the web by others too.
 For instance, Bing Maps have 1:50000 and 1:25000 data from the Ordnance Survey while SysMaps also can do this along with maps from the like of France and Germany so you can broaden horizons if the need arises.
 Despite only having a personal website to do so, Peter Robins has set up a good selection of viewers for maps covering a variety of countries and Joery Truyen also has a list of online hiking maps on his adventure website.
 On occasions, the available maps are better for outdoor enthusiasts than those on a national agency’s own portal.
 That from Germany’s BKG comes to mind here as does the one from Italy’s IDN and the Czech Republic’s Tourmaps.cz so there is a growing number of such national portals.